 - Each year, more than 160,000 children are diagnosed with cancer worldwide and about 90,000 of these children succumb to the disease.*

-statistics are from WHO and Kid’s Cancer Care
+*Statistics obtained from WHO and Kid’s Cancer Care